Sometimes when you change something, you don’t notice a big impact right away. It’s often these changes that are the most powerful, and lasting.

 Our fresh recipes also contain healthy Omega-3 fatty acids, proven to reduce inflammation and improve arthritis.
 And because our food is fresh, it means your dog actually gets these benefits.
 When bags of kibble sit open for long periods on the other hand, the fats they contain can turn rancid.
 This doesn’t just make them ineffective; it can make them dangerous—rancid fats contribute to inflammation.

-A stronger, healthier heart
+Nutrients that promote a stronger, healthier heart

 Fresh, human-grade protein doesn’t just taste REALLY good to your dog—it can do good things for their good heart.